 It causes extension of the proximal interphalangeal (PIP) joint due to a dorsal displacement of lateral bands.
 Chronic untreated mallet finger results in this deformity.

 This causes extension of the DIP joint.
 The initial treatment includes immobilization of the PIP joint in continuous extension for five to six weeks, and hand surgery service follow-up.

 Amputations present a challenge in preserving function and restoring cosmesis.
 Non-operative management is indicated when there is no bone or tendon becomes exposed with less than 2 cm of skin loss.
 Operative primary closure can be performed if the exposed bone to be removed will not proximally compromise bony support to nail bed.
 Flap reconstruction is indicated when removal of bone will compromise nail bed support.
 Several flap techniques have been described for finger and thumb amputations.
 These include V-Y plasty, homodigital neurovascular island flap, and first dorsal metacarpal flap.

-Secondary infections due to minor injuries such as a splinter, thorn, or nail biting present either as a paronychia or felon.
+Secondary infections due to minor injuries such as a splinter, thorn, or nail-biting present either as a paronychia or felon.
 Paronychia involves the folds around the nail structures, and a felon abscess affects the fingertip pulp space.
-Pain, redness with decreased movement of affected digit are the most common manifestation.
-These entities require early evaluation, antibiotics, warm water or betadine soaks, and possible incision and drainage when severe.
+Pain, redness with a decreased movement of the affected digit are the most common manifestation.
+These entities require early evaluation, antibiotics, warm water or Betadine soaks, and possible incision and drainage when severe.